 We are now giving talks to local history groups and other interested folk.
-The talk is entitled “A Virtual Tour of The Outer Circle” and lasts about an hour and a 15 minutes.
-It accompanied by over a hundred slides.
-If you are involved with such a group, or know some one who is, then you can contact us by emailing email@example.com or clicking on the “Comments” tab below this message.
+The talk is entitled “A Virtual Tour of The Outer Circle” and lasts about an hour.
+It accompanied by over 180 slides.
+If you are involved with such a group, or know some one who is, then you can contact us by emailing firstname.lastname@example.org or clicking on the “Comments” tab below this message.

-Just think – a two and a half hour journey in 75 minutes!
+Just think – a two and a half hour journey in an hour!
 Great, isn’t it?

 We have more talks that may appeal to you.
 They all last about one hour and are accompanied by slides: